johnnovak/gridmonger-site/source/annotations.rst

 .. tip::

-   Hovering over the annotations with the mouse is the quickest way to find a note in a busy map by its text.
+   Hovering over the annotations with the mouse is the quickest way to find a note by its text in a busy map.

 .. rst-class:: style5 big